Nigel Thrift: University Leadership

 Thrift was a chair of a section of the British Research Assessment Exercise (Main Panel H, 2005–07 and member, 2001 Panel for Geography), chaired the Industry Commission on Higher Education (2012-) and the IPPR Commission on the Future of Higher Education.

 Controversies

-In the financial year 2011–12, Thrift's salary rose by £50,000 (21%) to £288,000.
+In the financial year 2011–12, Thrift's salary rose by £50,000 (17%) to £288,000.
 Some students claimed that the pay raise was unjustified, but their protests were rebuffed.
-In June 2013 when a pay rise of £42,000 (to £316,000) was announced, a small number of students again protested.
+In 2013 when a pay rise of £42,000 (to £316,000) was announced, a small number of students again protested.
 The grounds were that the raise went against university cutbacks to staff and student support/bursaries.

-Thrift's pay increase of £16,000 announced in December 2014, was again met with protests.
+Thrift's pay increase of £16,000 in 2014, was again met with protests.
 On 3 December 2014 police used CS spray to tackle protests at the University of Warwick, after a security guard was assaulted (two protestors, including a student were later prosecuted).
 The University issued a written statement that expressed concern at the situation and denounced the alleged violence.